Treatment for OCD

 Medications for OCD

-These treatments for OCD can be very effective, but it’s important to be aware that there are possible side effects like feeling agitated, shaky or anxious, feeling or being sick, diarrhea or constipation, dizziness, sleeping problems (insomnia), headaches, low sex drive.
+These treatments for OCD can be very effective.
+Still, it’s essential to be aware that there are possible side effects like feeling agitated, shaky, or anxious, feeling or being sick, diarrhea or constipation, dizziness, sleeping problems (insomnia), headaches, and low sex drive.

 There’s also a very small chance that SSRIs could cause you to have suicidal thoughts or want to self-harm.